emilyschell/StepViewerLite/README.md

 # StepViewerLite
 ## _View your steps, and that's it_

-StepViewerLite is a demo iPhone app in Swift and SwiftUI, using XCTest and Swift Snapshot Testing for unit testing.
+StepViewerLite is a demo iPhone app in Swift and SwiftUI, using Apple's CMPedometer library and XCTest for unit testing.

 ## Features